StormWindStudios/LinuxNotes/README.md

 ### Permissions
 ### Links
 ### Compression
 *Following along?
 Mise-in-place!
-Consider running `sudo dnf install tar bzip2 wget` if using RHEL*
+Consider running `sudo dnf install tar bzip2 wget` if using RHEL.*

 Tarballs aren't just what my Aunt Phyllis has in her heart where love and warmth are supposed to be.
 They're also a Linux thing!